Conservation and International Wildlife Trade - MSc

 - Learn from DICE staff members who have practical conservation experience from around the world and have published internationally excellent research (we are ranked first in the UK for our research publications).

 - Conduct your fieldwork anywhere in the world, or use outstanding facilities on-campus including modern laboratories in molecular genetics and wildlife ecology, and the DICE field site to support your research.

 - Learn outside the classroom during a residential field course at the Durrell Conservation Academy, based at the Durrell Wildlife Conservation Trust, Jersey, and gain insight into cutting-edge population recovery techniques.

 - Build your professional network by becoming part of the global DICE alumni network that includes award-winning conservation scientists and practitioners from over 100 countries.

 - The School of Anthropology and Conservation provides a rich postgraduate learning environment that spans conservation, geography and anthropology, and perfectly reflects the DICE mission of focusing on applied conservation that breaks down the barriers between the natural and social sciences.

-The programme examines the dynamics of international wildlife trade from all angles: the practical mechanisms set up to regulate wildlife trade, the ecological assumptions, social, cultural and economic drivers of trade, along with the challenges, pressures and the political environment that underlines relevant international law and policy.
+Examine the dynamics of international wildlife trade from all angles drawing on over 30 years of DICE expertise; the practical mechanisms set up to regulate wildlife trade, the socio-economic drivers of trade, along with the challenges, pressures and the political environment underlying relevant international law and policy.